Tooth eruption: Timeline

 Although tooth eruption occurs at different times for different people, a general eruption timeline exists.
 The tooth buds of baby teeth start to develop around 6 weeks of pregnancy.
 Adult teeth buds start forming around 4 months of pregnancy.
 The entire tooth will start to form from the crown down to the root.
 Typically, humans have 20 primary teeth and 32 permanent teeth.
 The dentition goes through three stages.
-The first, known as primary dentition stage, occurs when only primary teeth are visible.
-Once the first permanent tooth erupts into the mouth, the teeth that are visible are in the mixed (or transitional) dentition stage.
+The first, known as primary dentition stage, occurs when only primary teeth are present.
+Once the first permanent tooth erupts into the mouth, the teeth that are present are in the mixed (or transitional) dentition stage.
 After the last primary tooth is shed or exfoliates out of the mouth, the teeth are in the permanent dentition stage.
 Each patient should be assigned a dentition period to allow for effective dental treatment.

 Signs and symptoms of tooth eruption

 There are several signs and symptoms associated with the eruption of primary teeth.
 It is a process that begins with the eruption of the mandibular central incisors at the age of 6 months.
 A common symptom among young children is a mild rise of temperature, however this is not necessarily classified as a fever.
 General symptoms during primary tooth eruption include; irritability and drooling being the most common, followed by a decreased appetite, sleeping problems, rhinorrhea, fever, diarrhea, rash and vomiting.
-Local signs included inflammation of the gums and Gingival reddening (Hyperemia) most commonly presenting in posterior teeth.
+Local signs include inflammation of the gums and Gingival reddening (Hyperemia), most commonly presenting in posterior teeth.
 A study shows that 70.5% of children between 0–36 months showed signs and symptoms of tooth eruption whether it being a fever, Gingival irrational and/or drooling.

 Primary dentition stage

-Primary dentition stage starts on the arrival of the mandibular central incisors, typically from around six months, and lasts until the first permanent molars appear in the mouth, usually at six years.
+The primary dentition stage starts on the arrival of the mandibular central incisors, typically from around six months, and lasts until the first permanent molars appear in the mouth, usually at six years.
 There are 20 primary teeth and they typically erupt in the following order: (1) central incisor, (2) lateral incisor, (3) first molar, (4) canine, and (5) second molar.
 As a general rule, four teeth erupt for every six months of life, mandibular teeth erupt before maxillary teeth, and teeth erupt sooner in females than males.
 During primary dentition, the tooth buds of permanent teeth develop inferior to the primary teeth, close to the palate or tongue.